Connecting degree and polarity: An artificial language learning study: Background: Degree and polarity

 Existing work proposes analyses of degree modification with built-in causal connection between the degree semantics of modifiers and their polarity profile \cite{israel1996,solt2021} -- even though the extent, exact shape and direction of this connection is not established yet.
-We use this state of affairs as a chance to contribute to this discussion empirically and analytically, using the variation of the artificial language learning method that we suggest.
+We use this state of affairs as a chance to contribute to this discussion empirically and analytically, using the method proposed below.